The Venue

 R.A.
 Fountain, General Store, is a relic from the rural American small town past.

-Open prior to & during most of our special events and on Saturdays in spring & fall.
+We’re open prior to & during most of our special events and on most Saturdays in spring & fall.

-When open, we serve fresh-squeezed lemonade, orangeade, & limeade; five flavors of Simply Natural ice cream; Lanoca-brewed coffee, Moon Pies & RC Colas, nabs. . .
+When open, we serve fresh-squeezed lemonade, orangeade, & limeade; six flavors of Simply Natural ice cream; Lanoca-brewed coffee, Moon Pies & RC Colas, nabs. . .

 Our used books selection is now over-spilling into the Smith-Yelverton Typewriter Museum, which houses our Poetry, Theatre, Hollywood, Shakespeare, Literary Lives, Writing, and Robert Graves sections, among others.